 Not-to-Miss Disneyland Food & Beverage

 The good news is that there are so many delicious foods that there is not just one item you HAVE to try.
 The tough part is narrowing down your dining or snacking interests.
 Just remember that everything tastes better when Mickey-shaped.
 The whole family can enjoy themed eats and delicious frozen treats.
 You cannot try them all in one visit, but if you share, you can try a lot of Disneyland’s most iconic tastes.
 You can mobile order in the Disneyland app to save time and skip the food lines at most quick-service dining locations.
+Check out our post on the best new foods at Disneyland!
 Here’s a look at our favorite dining locations or tasty items!

-• Clam Chowder (in a fresh sourdough bread bowl) at several New Orleans Square Locations
+- Clam Chowder or seasonal soups (in a fresh sourdough bread bowl) at several New Orleans Square Locations

-• Garlic, cheesy pretzel bread at Maurice's Treats and Edelweiss Snacks.
+- Garlic, cheesy pretzel bread at Maurice's Treats and Edelweiss Snacks (also available with a bratwurst).

 I cannot mention food in this park without pointing you to the churro toffee in the two candy shops: Candy Palace and Pooh Corner.
 It's our latest addiction, and luckily, you can find it year-round.
 Yum!
 Of course, Mommy Frog cannot turn down a themed caramel apple.
 Hop into the candy shops for some take-home treats to make the magic last after you leave the park.
 Check out our favorite Disneyland snacks and where to find them.